-The BAA has introduced an independently audited safe site certification scheme to ensure that workers are competent and legal requirements have been met by the operator.
-The scheme has been welcomed and endorsed by the HSE and awarded the Target Zero logo in recognition of its ability to reduce accidents in the workplace.
+The BAA introduced an independent third-party audited safe site certification scheme in 2008 to ensure that workers are competent and legal requirements have been met by the operator.
+The scheme has been welcomed, highly praised; and endorsed by the HSE.
+It was awarded the Target Zero logo in recognition of its ability to reduce accidents in the workplace.

-Since its introduction in 2002, the BAA has stood alone in sustaining a legal challenge against the levy in the UK and EU courts.
-In December 2008 the BAA successfully appealed to the European Court of Justice (ECJ) in Brussels against a previous judgement by a lower Court, the Court of First Instance (CFI).
-This means that the levy is almost certainly going to be deemed illegal in the near future.
-Throughout this long process, the BAA has kept its members fully briefed on what steps they must take to protect their position and reclaim the maximum amount possible in the event of a successful outcome.
-BAA has also offered members assistance in minimising their levy payments most particularly on moisture rebates and exemption areas.
+Since its introduction in 2002, the BAA stood alone in sustaining a legal challenge against the levy in the UK and EU courts.
+It has kept its members fully briefed and offered assistance in minimising their levy payments most particularly on moisture rebates and exemption areas.

 In February 2019, BAA Executive reached a settlement with HM Government and a full comprehensive review of the levy was announced in the Chancellor’s Spring Statement on 17 March.
 BAA look forward to being a principal participant in the expert working group scheduled to meet April to June.